GUNSTWORK Puppet Mask Theatre

 Noel Commuity Arts School Denver, CO

-This is from a 5 day residency with 50 minute classes.
-The students chose a Aztec or Mayan God or Goddess; they then wrote narratives about them (from a question worksheet) made life masks, work on movement and character, acting techniques, body language, and designed and simplified their narratives into a 4 or 5 sentence performance.
+This is from a social studies 5 day residency with 50 min. classes.
+The students chose a Aztec or Mayan God or Goddess, they then wrote narratives about them (from a question worksheet) made life masks, worked on movement and character, acting techniques, body language, and designed/simplified their narratives into a 4 or 5 sentence performance.

 AZTEC GODS MASK-MAKING ARTS RESIDENCY